jatcwang/hotpotato/docs/docs/docs/faq.md

 Do not worry!
 With optional dependencies like `zio` and `cats-effect` marked as `optional`, your project will not incur a dependency on them if you don't already have it in your classpath!

-To read more about this technique, see
+To read more about this technique, see ["No More Orphans" from 7minds.io]([https://blog.7mind.io/no-more-orphans.html])

 ## Known issues / Caveats?